MLA Newspaper Citation – Format & Examples

 MLA In-Text Citation: (Bill, B6)

 If the name of the author isn’t included in the article, you can start the MLA newspaper citation with the heading of the news story.
 You can also write in-text citations for MLA newspaper stories that don’t have listed authors.
 In this case, you will only use the starting words of the title.
 These words should be in quotation marks.
 For example, “Three Shot”.
+Another thing to note is that you won’t need to include the page number in cases where the article only covers a single page.

 MLA newspaper citation: Online articles

 You will usually not need to include the page number when citing online articles since these publications aren’t normally organized in pages.
 Again, if the article does not have a listed author, the in-text citation will only contain the starting words of the article title.
-For example, the story above could be cited as (“Indigenous Peoples’.”)1

 MLA Format: Last Name of Author, First Name of Author.
 "Title of News Story: Subtitle."
 Name of Site, Date of Publication, URL.
 Day Month Year that site was visited.